satellogic/telluric/README.md

 pip install telluric
 ```

+Read more complete installation instructions at [our documentation](http://telluric.readthedocs.io/).

 telluric is a pure Python library, and therefore should work on Linux, OS X and Windows
 provided that you can install its dependencies.
 If you find any problem,
 [please open an issue](https://github.com/satellogic/telluric/issues/new)